Landius/Shuttle/README.md

   - [ ] improve page style.
   - [ ] support localization.
   - [ ] count failed requests and show it on the icon badge
+  - [ ] use an unique id instead of name to recognize proxy

 - bug
   - [ ] does request of service worker have tab id?
+  - [ ] sending ProxyAuthorizationHeader requires type `https`, does not support `http`?

 ## resources